 Tuition fees for home students commencing their studies in September 2023 will be £9,250.
 Tuition fees for international students, including EU, are £34,500 for years 1 and 2 of study.
 Clinical tuition fees (years 3-5) are charged at the future rate which is applicable when you enter Year 3.
 Clinical fees for students entering Year 3 in 2023 are £56,000.
 These fees are subject to change with inflation each year.

-Further finance information can be found on our student finance page .
+Further finance information can be found here .

 Clinical placement travel costs